Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has four doubles, a triple, a home run, 21 walks and 12 RBI (37 total hits).
+- Steven Kwan has five doubles, a triple, a home run, 22 walks and 12 RBI (38 total hits).
 He's also swiped seven bases.

-- Kwan has picked up a hit in two games in a row.
-During his last five outings he is hitting .250 with a home run, two walks and an RBI.
+- Kwan enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.

 Kwan Recent Games